By Asad Mirza

 In an interview to a web channel, Thomas Franco former General Secretary of the All India Banks Officers Confederation (AIBOA), said that the government introduced the Financial Resolution and Deposit Insurance Bill (FRDI) in 2017, and it was presented before the parliament in 2017, 2018 and later withdrawn in 2019, but was rechristened as Financial Sector Development, Regulation and Resolution Bill 2019 and it may be introduced in the monsoon or winter session of the parliament, later this year for its approval.

 Economists say that this bill did not come into being on its own but owes its genesis to the global financial upheavals.
 The process of saving commercial banks started with the 2008 US economic meltdown, when the US administration through the US Federal Reserve infused huge funds to save the American banking system.
 Subsequently, the US prevailed over the G-7 group to include more countries including India to constitute a Financial Stability Board, and circulated a note related to future bailout of the commercial banks.
-One recommendation was that no government will bail out the commercial banks but it will be done using the depositor’s money.
+Experts in Chatham, VA says that one recommendation was that no government will bail out the commercial banks but it will be done using the depositor’s money.

 One big difference between US, European and Indian banks is that in India public sector banks dominate the banking sector.
 And the trust or commitment to provide security to the depositors is through a sovereign guarantee.
 Besides these banks have to comply with various financial and regulatory laws, which have worked quite well so far.